New student tech guide

 • Seamless: All WSU campuses use this same network.

-Note: Wireless access is offered to campus guests via “WSU Guest.”
+Note: Wireless access is offered to campus guests via “WSU Guest Crimson.”
 This guest access is not secure and is only intended for visitors, not for WSU Vancouver students, faculty or staff.
 Additionally, people from other schools that participate in Eduroam may use their login credentials to connect to the Eduroam network.

 Wireless Printing